-- As mentioned previously, police systems for dealing with police officer misconduct and unsatisfactory performance underwent major change in 2008.
+- xi As mentioned previously, police systems for dealing with police officer misconduct and unsatisfactory performance underwent major change in 2008.
 Complaint and conduct cases arising on and after 1 December 2008 are subject to different procedures.
 This guidance is primarily written for dealing with cases commenced under the system as it stands since 1 December 2008.
 Where it has been appropriate to discuss guidance in relation to cases begun prior to this date, this is done through supplementary references outside the main body of text.
-This guidance refers to 'pre-2008 cases' and 'post-2008 cases' where it is necessary to distinguish between guidance for the two different systems. - Standards of Professional Behaviour and a new disciplinary and unsatisfactory performance system.
+This guidance refers to 'pre-2008 cases' and 'post-2008 cases' where it is necessary to distinguish between guidance for the two different systems. - xii Following these reforms, police officers and special constables are subject to the Standards of Professional Behaviour and a new disciplinary and unsatisfactory performance system.
 The performance procedures for senior police officers have not changed.
 Police staff disciplinary and capability procedures will be described in individual contracts of employment.
 The Police Staff Council has agreed standard terms of contract for staff in forces that are members of the Council.
 These incorporate agreed Standards of Professional Behaviour for police staff.
 For police staff in forces that are not members of the Council, the appropriate standards of behaviour on and off duty will be set out in their contracts of employment.